Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

-Whether the superradiant transition discussed above is topological or not depends on the value of the effective Zeeman field.
-When the effective Zeeman field $m_z$ is smaller than a critical field $m_c$, such that the Fermi gas is in a gapless metallic (M) phase before the superradiant transition, the system undergoes a topological superradiant phase transition.
-A cavity-assisted SOC is turned on as soon as the superradiance occurs.
-At half filling, this SOC opens a bulk gap at the Fermi surface and mixes different spin components of the Fermi gas.
-The combined effects give rise to a non-zero winding number in the lowest band.
-The system thus features all the properties of a superradiant state, as well as those of a chiral topological insulator (see Fig.~\ref{fig:phasediag}).
-When the effective Zeeman field $m_z$ is larger than $m_c$, the Fermi gas can be in an insulator (I) state before the superradiant transition.
-Here, when the transverse pumping strength increases, a superradiant transition can also occur.
-However, as the bulk gap does not close across the superradiant transition, the Fermi gas remains to be a topologically trivial insulator.
-The system is then in a conventional superradiant (SR) state.
+Whether the SR transition discussed above is topological depends on the value of the effective Zeeman field $m_z$.
+When $m_z$ is smaller than a critical field $m_c$, such that the Fermi gas is in a gapless metallic (M) phase before the SR transition, the system undergoes a TSR phase transition.
+A cavity-assisted SOC is turned on as soon as superradiance occurs.
+At half-filling, this SOC opens a bulk gap at the Fermi surface and mixes different spin components of the Fermi gas.
+The combined effects give rise to a nonzero winding number in the lowest band.
+The system thus features all the properties of an SR state, as well as those of a chiral topological insulator (see Fig.~\ref{fig:phasediag}).
+When the effective Zeeman field $m_z$ is larger than $m_c$, the Fermi gas can be in an insulating (I) state before the SR transition.
+Here, as the transverse pumping strength increases, an SR transition can also occur.
+However, as the bulk gap does not close across the SR transition, the Fermi gas remains a topologically trivial insulator.
+The system is then in a conventional SR state.
 As the pumping strength increases further, the bulk gap closes and reopens, and the system undergoes an SR--TSR phase transition (see Fig.~\ref{fig:phasediag}).
-In the following section, we will focus on this SR-TSR phase transition, as it is an exemplary case in which the interplay between atoms and the cavity plays a key role in shaping the properties of the system.
+In the following section, we will focus on this SR--TSR phase transition, as it is an exemplary case in which the interplay between atoms and the cavity plays a key role in shaping the properties of the system.

-\section{Interplay between atoms and the cavity}
+\subsection{Interplay between atoms and the cavity}

-In this section, we focus on the interplay between atoms and the cavity near the SR--TSR phase boundary at $m_z>m_c$.
-On the one hand, we show that the SR--TSR topological phase transition is induced by the cavity-assisted inter-band coupling; on the other hand, the bulk gap closing at the topological phase boundary leaves its signature in the cavity field.
+In this subsection, we focus on the interplay between atoms and the cavity near the SR--TSR phase boundary at $m_z>m_c$.
+On the one hand, we show that the SR--TSR topological phase transition is induced by cavity-assisted interband coupling; on the other hand, the bulk gap closing at the topological phase boundary leaves its signature in the cavity field.